-‘Call me immediately’, my mother had texted after seeing a picture I had posted on Facebook.
+‘Call me immediately’, my mother had texted after seeing a picture of Great white shark, that I had posted on Facebook.
 I had forgotten that my mother was on my Facebook friends list.

 Angrily my mother had asked, “Are you going there to see a fish?”
 Fortunately, she had thought I was only going on a boat trip that would take me to a place to see the Great White Shark a.k.a ‘Bruce‘ from the movie ‘Finding Nemo’.